-Thus far, SDHC has committed 220 subsidies for this endeavor by awarding 150 subsidies to Mental Health Systems, 50 subsidies to Community Research Foundation, and 20 subsidies to Pathways Community Services.
-The 20 subsidies were awarded to Pathways in Fiscal Year 2018.
+- Fiscal Year 2018: SDHC committed 220 subsidies for this endeavor by awarding 150 subsidies to Mental Health Systems, 50 subsidies to Community Research Foundation, and 20 subsidies to Pathways Community Services. - Fiscal Year 2020: 120 sponsor-based subsidies were awarded to Telecare.
+During Fiscal Year 2021, 10 vouchers were moved to this program from Project 25.